BHARGAVSAI558/devtrails-2026-alphanexus-phase2/README.md

 Not all disruptions appear in weather APIs.
 Internet outages, flash strikes, infrastructure failures — none trigger a weather threshold, but all cause workers to go offline in geographic clusters.

 scikit-learn DBSCAN runs on worker GPS + offline timestamps every 60 seconds.
 When 70%+ of workers in a zone go offline simultaneously with no weather trigger fired, the system flags an **Unclassified Mass Offline Event**, holds payouts pending review, and fires an immediate admin alert via WebSocket.
-The system learns novel disruption signatures it has never encountered before.
+This protects the insurer's pool from novel risk events that traditional parametric triggers would miss entirely.

 ---